samuelh1/BSE_Template_Portfolio/index.md

 # Obstacle Avoiding Robot
-IN this project i design a robot that is able to maneuver around obstacles using an ultrasonic sensor.
+In this project i design a robot that is able to maneuver around obstacles using an ultrasonic sensor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|